Gateway Family Services is a Community Interest Company. It was established in 2006 and operates in Birmingham and across the West Midlands.

 From years of providing outreach services we have developed our own training packages to equip our staff with the skills and knowledge they need – and we can also be commissioned to deliver these for other organisations.
 We can also deliver Community Family Worker, the Health Trainer Qualification, Business Administration and Employability.
 For further details, contact Michelle Smitten.

 Services that have now ended

 Over the past 11 years we have delivered a wide variety of services.
-Some, like Health Trainers and POWS are still going strong, but others have come to an end due to fixed term funding or budget cuts.
+Some are still going strong, but others have come to an end due to fixed term funding or budget cuts.
 We’re always happy to talk about the things we have done and share what we’ve learnt.
 We continue to try and secure funds to re-establish those services that have been shown to be particularly valuable.